Do I need Workers' Comp for myself?

 Workers’ comp benefits for business owners

-While business owners are not automatically covered, they can purchase add-on coverage to get the same protection as their workers.
+While business owners are not automatically covered, they can opt into workers comp coverage to get the same protection as their workers.
 Including yourself in your workers’ comp insurance coverage can be smart for small business owners.
 Here’s why:

 • Legal compliance: Workers’ comp laws about mandatory coverage vary by state.
 Familiarize yourself with your state’s workers’ comp coverage requirements to ensure you comply.